- Tuition & Financial Aid

-A: Attending law school full-time (12-16 credits per semester), most students complete the J.D. program within 3 years, but may accelerate to 2½ years by attending summer sessions.
-Part-time students (8-11 credits per semester) usually take 4 years to complete the J.D. program, but may accelerate to 3½ years by attending summer sessions.
+A: Attending law school full-time (12-16 credits per semester), most students complete the JD program within 3 years, but may accelerate to 2½ years by attending summer sessions.
+Part-time students (8-11 credits per semester) usually take 4 years to complete the JD program, but may accelerate to 3½ years by attending summer sessions.
 Touro Law also offers a 2-year accelerated JD program.
 Students in the accelerated program take the bar exam 26 months after the start of classes.

 A: Full-time classes are offered anytime between 9:30 a.m. and 4:20 p.m.
 Monday through Thursday and between 9:30 a.m. and 2:00 p.m. on Friday.
 Part-time evening classes are offered from 6:30 p.m. to 10:00 p.m.
 Monday through Thursday.
 FlexTime students meet every other Sunday from 8:45 am - 6:15 pm.